pprachas/fenics_arclength/README.md

         conda create -n fenicsproject -c conda-forge fenics conda activate fenicsproject

-Note that there might be issues with the conda installation with the Apple M1 Macbook.
-A workaround for M1 Macbooks is to first set the environment configurations *before* installing FEniCS, i.e.:
+However, the conda FEniCS installation is missing a few important libraries (i.e. scipy, mshr).
+For convenience, we provide can environment.yml file that contains all the dependencies except for Jupyter notebooks.
+To use the environment.yml file, navigate the to root directory and use the following commands:

         conda create -n fenicsproject
         conda activate fenicsproject
+        conda env update -f environment.yml

+ For M1 macs there might be issues with installing FEniCS.
+As a workaround, you must first set the conda environment variable to osx-64.
+As such, the full command to install FEniCS and all the dependencies on an M1 Mac are:

+        conda create -n fenicsproject
+        conda activate fenicsproject
         conda config --env --set subdir osx-64
-        conda config --append channels conda-forge
+        conda env update -f environment.yml

+While the validation scripts and the package can be used without Jupyter notebooks, Jupyter notebooks are required to run the examples in the examples directory.
+To install jupyter notebooks, the following command should be ruin after using the environment.ymk file:

-        conda install -c conda-forge fenics
+        conda install -c conda-forge jupyter

 ### FEniCS on Docker (Windows, Mac, Linux)
 First install [Docker Desktop](https://fenicsproject.org/download/archive/) then run the following command: